sebastiendfortier/fstpy/doc/intro.rst

 Dask is the type of array that is used by fstpy to wrap numpy arrays for parallelisation purposes.
 You can use most of numpy’s API directly on these types of arrays.
-The only difference is that until array.compute() is done, the dask array strores tasks instead of actually doing the computations.
+The only difference is that until array.compute() is done, the dask array stores tasks instead of actually doing the computations.

 Xarray's
 --------

 They are used to analyse grouped and indexed data.
-They are espceially good for working with n-dimensional meteorological data.
+They are especially good for working with n-dimensional meteorological data.
 They also offer a great variety of built-in plotting functions.